va loan network white logo

 1. Check VA Loan Eligibility: Verify your status through the VA’s eBenefits portal or consult a VA-approved lender.

-2. Partner with Specialists: Choose a real estate agent and lender who regularly work with veterans.
+2. Partner with Specialists: Choose a real estate agent and lender who regularly work with Veterans.

 3. Research Local Markets: Focus on regions with rising inventory and moderate pricing—Texas, Florida, Virginia, California, Colorado.